karadanay7/mywebsite/content/blog/deploy-nuxt-for-githubpages.md

 title: "Deploying a Nuxt3 project on GitHub Pages"
 img: /img/Nuxt3-Github-pages/Picture1.png
 date: 21/03/2023
-description: "How to deploy a Nuxt3 project for gh-pages"
+description: "Learn How to deploy a Nuxt3 project for gh-pages step by step guide."
 head:
   meta:
     - name: "keywords"